littlelib/EmbeddedStaticFiles.jl/README.md

 Pkg.add("https://github.com/JuliaServices/ConcurrentUtilities.jl.git")
 ```
 ## Example scenario
 Let's assume there's a simple julia package in `~/SimplePackage`.
 It would be nice to have a few template html/js/css files as assets, which are located in `~/data` as `index.html`, `main.js`, and `main.css`.
 You want the assets to be stored in `~/SimplePackage/src/static_files`.
-You want the file handler(wrapping julia module)'s name to be "File".
+You want the file handler(wrapper julia module)'s name to be "File".

 ```julia
 julia> using EmbeddedStaticFiles